exoad/exoad/README.md

 <details>
   <summary>🎨 my design</summary>
   I do not have a specific design that you can recognize.
-However, my main color palette is these colors:
+However, my main color palette in these colors:

   <img src="colormap.png" />

-  **in the old days,** my main color was `#89eda4`: a bright teal/mint color.
+  **in the old days,** my main brand color was `#89eda4`: a bright teal/mint color.
 </details>

 <details>